 +39 080 8769072 firstname.lastname@example.org

-The Callistemon belongs to the family Myrtaceae and it is an evergreen shrub originating from Australia and New Caledonia.
-It has light green, thin, elongated and at the end of the branches it produces the characteristic red flower in the shape of spike or bottle brush (actually, the little flowers are very small and the only fleshy part) that’s why it is called “little broom”.
+Callistemon is a genus to the family Myrtaceae and it is an evergreen shrub originating from Australia and New Caledonia.
+It has thin, elongated, light-green leaves and at the end of its branches it produces the characteristic cilindrical, brush like red flowers which earned this plant the common nickname of bottlebrush.
+Actually, the flowers are very small and the visible part is entirely made up of its long, fleshy stamens.

 March, April, May